sysmo-nms/sysmo-operator/README.md

 Deploying
 ---------
-Everything is contained in the *sysmo-operator* executable.
+Everything is contained in the *build/sysmo-operator* executable.
 Move it somewhere in your $PATH and you're done.

 TODO